 - 1 1/2 tsp dried oregano

-- 8 oz diced canned green chilies – OR fresh roasted green chilies, skin and seed removed and diced
+- 8 oz diced canned green chilies – OR fresh roasted green chilies, skin and seeds removed and diced

 - 1 tsp salt

 - 12 scallops (1 lb), fresh or frozen and thawed

 - Heat 1 tablespoon of the oil in a large skillet set over medium-high heat until nearly smoking.
 Add the chorizo and cook, stirring frequently, until cooked through.
 Use a slotted spoon to remove the sausage from the pan to a plate.
 Pour the chorizo oil out of the pan into a small bowl and reserve.